 There are times, and this is verified by the Word of God, that the correct response will be silence.
-Certainly, when you do not know what to say, it would be wise to say nothing, but it is amazing how often we just open our mouths and begin to speak without wisdom and, even blasphemously, attributing causes that we have no way of understanding.
+Certainly, when you do not know what to say, it would be wise to say nothing, but it is amazing how often people just open their mouths and begin to speak without wisdom, and even blasphemously, using human understanding and reason without any revelation from God.